oils-for-unix/oils/doc/language-influences.md

       }
     }

-YSH blocks would allow this to be expressed very similarly:
+Hay blocks in YSH allow this to be expressed very similarly:

+    hay define Change

-    change 6/11/2003 {
+    Change 6/11/2003 {
       author = "Will Duquette"
       description = '''
         Added the SATl component to UCLO.
       '''
     }

-(This mechanism is still being implemented.)

 [config-tcl]: https://trs.jpl.nasa.gov/bitstream/handle/2014/7660/03-1728.pdf